opentelekomcloud/terraform-provider-opentelekomcloud/website/docs/d/networking_secgroup_v2.html.markdown

 ## Argument Reference

-* `region` - (Optional) The region in which to obtain the V2 Neutron client.
-  A Neutron client is needed to retrieve security groups ids.
-If omitted, the `region` argument of the provider is used.

 * `secgroup_id` - (Optional) The ID of the security group.

 * `name` - (Optional) The name of the security group.